Kashmeeram

 Kashmeeram is a 1994 Indian Malayalam-language action film directed by Rajiv Anchal, written by A. K. Sajan and produced by Menaka under Revathy Kalamandhir.
-Starring Suresh Gopi, Sharada, Priya Raman, Lalu Alex, Ratheesh and Tej Sapru.
-It was dubbed and released in Telugu as Kaashmir.
+Starring Suresh Gopi, Sharada, Priya Raman, Lalu Alex, Ratheesh and Tej Sapru, it was dubbed and released in Telugu as Kaashmir.

 Plot

-The film starts in New Delhi where NSG Captain Shyam, leader of a Black Cat Commando Team, captures a wanted terrorist named Jagmohan Pandey for murdering a high ranking Police officer.
+The film starts in New Delhi where NSG Captain Shyam, leader of a Black Cat Commando Team, captures a wanted terrorist named Jagmohan Pandey for murdering a high ranking police officer.
 Usha Varma, a judge of the Supreme Court and the older sister of Home Secretary Rajagopal "Rajan" Varma, presides over Pandey's trial.
-In retaliation to Pandey's arrest and trial, Pandey's close friend Lakan Abbas Qureshi, an infamous terrorist leader, kills Usha's son Unnikrishnan in a bomb blast, but his family or Police wouldn't know of the victim's identity until later.
+In retaliation for Pandey's arrest and trial, Pandey's close friend Lakan Abbas Qureshi, an infamous terrorist leader, kills Usha's son Unnikrishnan in a bomb blast, but his family or police wouldn't know of the victim's identity until later.

 However, following this incident the Home department puts up Z Category protection detail for Usha and her family.
-Deputy Inspector General Balram gives the assignment to a NSG Black Cat Commando Team commanded by Shyam.
+Deputy Inspector General Balram gives the assignment to a commando team led by Shyam.
 Usha and her daughter Manasi Varma, both don't approve of the security cover.
-They show their dislike by behaving rudely towards the entire team, especially Shyam whose no nonsense attitude makes things worse.
-Further, Shyam ends up being humiliated and scoffed at a number of times by Usha Varma's family.A servant at the Justice's residence, Sukhram, is found out to be a spy and reveals under interrogation that it was Unni who has been assassinated in the earlier bomb explosion.
+They show their dislike by behaving rudely towards the entire team, especially Shyam whose no-nonsense attitude makes things worse.
+Further, Shyam ends up being humiliated and scoffed at a number of times by Usha Varma's family.
+A servant at the judge's residence, Sukhram, is found to be a spy and reveals under interrogation that it was Unni who has been assassinated in the earlier bomb explosion.
 However, Rajan and Balram decide to keep the news a secret.
-Later Shyam reveals the truth about Unni's death to Usha's housekeeper Mariya Singh to ensure her cooperation with his duty to protect the Judge.
+Later Shyam reveals the truth about Unni's death to Usha's housekeeper Mariya Singh to ensure her cooperation with his duty to protect the judge.

 When Shyam and his commando team inadvertently kill Manasi's boyfriend Nathuram for trying to trespass into Usha's house, Manasi's anger towards Shyam is intensified.
 Usha removes Shyam's team from duty with intentions to put Shyam on trial for Nathuram's death.
 However, this backfires horribly as Manasi, while without any protection detail, ends up being kidnapped by her colleague Sanjay who is working for Qureshi.
 Sanjay remorsefully confesses to Manasi about Unni's death and that Nathuram is actually Qureshi's son Aashiq Quais who was sent to infiltrate Usha's house and assassinate her.
 With these horrible revelations and being subjected to threats by an angry Qureshi, Manasi becomes completely distressed.